morecheesepls/odin_project_Calculator/project notes.md

 Xthere is no space between the operator and and next number on the display

-WISH LIST: Change an operator after it's already been selected (before selecting num2)
+WISH LIST: Change an operator after it's already been selected (before selecting num2) WISH LIST: After hitting the equals button, user should be able to select an operator and create another calculation using the
+    result (right now selecting a new number starts a new calculation and selecting an operator would display an error) EXTRA CREDIT: Add a “backspace” button, so the user can undo their last input if they click the wrong number.
+EXTRA CREDIT: Add keyboard support!
+WISH LIST: Write Jest tests for the scenarios below: